gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Get items in a collection specified by its `slug`.
+Retrieve items in a specific collection identified by its slug.

 *Returned Response:*